jmgoodman/MuJoCo-For-Wheatstone-VR/bin/README.md

 # .exe files go here
 you need a valid license for MuJoCo to use this.
-Paste it in here, you dingus.
+I've pasted in the free-for-everyone license file.

 # also
 look here for `basic_custom.exe` after you build it